Trappers Is We By The Works Of Hands,

 MISGUIDED SOUL.
 ALL SHALT HEAR.
 ALL SHALT HEAR.
-ALL SHALT HEAR THE-
+ALL SHALT HEAR THE WORDS.

-Loud, this furnace is – loud, wretched, reeking blockhouse of steel and culm and rancid coals – so loud the siege-deaf dryad would mangle her own ears rather than let them soak up rotten sermons.
+Loud, this furnace is!
+Loud, wretched, reeking blockhouse of steel and culm and rancid coals – so loud the siege-deaf dryad would sooner stopper her own ears than let them soak up these rotten sermons.
 Enough, she screams.
-Or perhaps she would have screamed, had these valves not drowned her voice into nothing but haze.
-They squeal and clap and whistle all around.
+Or thinks she does, for Viktoria cannot hear her own voice above valves and clipper-snappers.
+They squeal and clack and whistle all around.
 They clip and buzz and rumble rough.
 They gush and jangle and scrape and squeak and rattle the bones in her skin!

-"ENOUGH!" thunders forth – past jank and chinkle, it is her roar that makes it.
+"ENOUGH," thunders out – past click and clackle, it is her roar that makes it.

-Viktoria's longest claw pummels shut the hinged mouth of this repulsive beast; twigs snake around copper teeth; woody tendons wrench until gears burst off so it may not finish its dull, hollow, mindless texts.
+Viktoria's longest claw pummels shut the hinged mouth of this repulsive beast.
+Twigs snake around copper teeth; her woody tendons wrench and pull until bursting, so it may not finish its dull, hollow, mindless worship.
 The jaw flies free and steam wails out.
-This iron slave can no longer finish his preachings with mandible smashed, voicebox crushed, yet even now will not be silent.
-Its unnatural workings creak, fracture, moan, flicker with remnants of speech that turn like wheels from a mouth that will never comprehend them.
+HAH HAH HAH, she barks, all frothing and hate, for the iron slave cannot preach with mandible smashed, voicebox crushed.
+Yet even now will not be silent.
+Its unnatural workings creak, fracture, moan, flicker with remnants of speech, syllables turning like wheels from a mouth that will never comprehend them.
 Less than monsters, worse than Hammers that pave and cleave.
-They stomp to sing praises for a limp, pathetic, imitation god.
-Loving titles in his own voice – Master, Reverend, Savior, Maker – hallelujahs these fiends do not understand… all uttered for a counterfeit father that has made no blood-children, but only empty suits.
+They stomp to sing praises for a limp, pathetic, sniveling golden calf.
+Loving titles in his own voice – Master, Reverend, Savior, Maker – hallelujahs these fiends do not understand.
+Counterfeit father.
+Imitation god!

-Each makes her bristle.
+Each of Karras's words makes her bristle.
 Each fills every ligneous pore with hate.

 She is silent.
-A thousand things Viktoria could have yowled – martyr rites, authentic holy writings, names of those made dead by steel, their oldest doom words.
-But the nymph picks none, for such fine rage would be wasted on these brainless foes.
-For this creature who is lichen and sap and stringsie things, violence speaks clearest because it is pure; the Woman of Wood does not choose to mangle and bash merely because there is nothing to say.
+A thousand words Viktoria could have yowled, too – the rites of martyrs, real holy writings, names of those made dead by steel, their oldest doom words.
+But the nymph picks none, for such fine rage would be wasted here, on foes who cannot hear her, who cannot fear her bashing hands and stomping feet.
+For this creature who is lichen and sap and stringsie things, violence speaks clearest because it is pure; it is not silence because there is nothing to say.
 Tricksy One witness: there is much to say.
-Years have ticked by where odious thoughts stewed nightly as the meliad and her waning flock were driven back to their hidden green places.
+Years have withered by where odious thoughts stewed nightly as the meliad and her waning flock were driven back to their hidden green places.
 None of them come here at the end.
-She has no words that could mean more than golden masks shattering on consecrated tile.
+She has no words that could mean more than metal masks shattering on consecrated tile.

 THE WORDS.
 THE WORDS.
 THE WORDS OF KARRAS.

 Metal Man, be afraid! she should have bellowed.
 Viktoria had not slipped inside this glinting structure on quiet arches, slinking through boiler shadows like some – or one very particular – thief.
-She knows it cannot truly be an image of that fanatical priest sloshing about in his soldier's lifeless gaze, for he is shuttered safely at the tower-top.
+She knows Karras is shuttered safely at the tower-top.
 Or so the tinseled snake believes.
-But conceited heights and locking mechanisms will not save him from nature's judgment or these ruthless clapperclaws.
-Viktoria has armored arms, shins, thighs in thorn trunk heartwood much harder than her own; attrition cannot defeat the old war magic, nor these gifts of loam-bound friends.
-She knows her battle cry can reach, and that it will ring terror inside his headdress.
-Perhaps it is a spark of that terror – the bare throat of his own mortality – that glimmers here in robotic visor glass.
-Her provocations are less human and more like a wild dog's screech.
-They show a predator that starves.
-Find your mock god; I am coming for you, Metal Man!
+But his conceited heights and his locking mechanisms will not save him from her judgment or her ruthless clapperclaws.
+Viktoria has armored herself – arms, shins, thighs in thorn trunk heartwood much harder than her own.
+Machines cannot defeat the old war magic, cannot spoil these gifts of deep-rooted friends.
+She knows her battle cry can reach, even if there are no words in it, and that this sound will ring terror inside his headdress.
+It shows a predator that starves.
+It says: Find your mock god; I am coming for you, Metal Man!

-It is not Karras in that glowing orb – such a false, offensive shade of green.
+It is Karras in every machine eye – such false, offensive shades of green.

-"THE W-W-WORDS OF," it stutters, and before that line can finish, Viktoria tears off its whole head.
+"THE W-W-WORDS OF," it stutters, and before it can finish, Viktoria tears off its whole head.

-She has no time to relish victory.
+She has no time to celebrate her victory.
 Two more combat units are hulking down the far corridor, where smelting equipment glows steadily, charcoal searing her nostrils.
-It is anyone's guess how many wait for activation in the massive storerooms of this place.
-The dryad looks quickly from her most recent kill to where four more demolished combat machines lay strewn in pieces about this clanking floor.
+It is anyone's guess how many still wait for activation in the massive storerooms of this place.
+The dryad looks quickly from her most recent kill to where four more demolished machines lay strewn in pieces about this clanking floor.
 Char marks and dents have been punched in all directions.
 Brutal scrapes have taken bark from her stomach to bare a second layer of aloe skin.
-One particular blow has given Viktoria a naval in the form of belly lacerations, ebbing sap.
+One particular blow has given Viktoria a navel, a punch-hole, ebbing sap.
 Fingers touch at it and come away yellow.
-They smell reassuringly like eucalyptus rather than death; it will heal healthy, instinct soothes.
-We are not dying – we only need to catch our breath.
+They smell like eucalyptus and not flesh.

-She hops a severed pinscher, stomps one small foot into the newest slave corpse as it slumps, and jumps from varnished shoulders into a ceiling rafter.
+She hops a severed pinscher, stomps one small foot into the newest metal corpse as it slumps, and jumps from its varnished shoulders to a rafter, waiting for her.

 It is dark up here.
 The wild-woman crouches against rivets, ten toe-prints smeared upon steel.
 She holds her injured stomach, huffs, tries to reassess.
-Viktoria is rather good at reassessing.
-Through the harangue of fighting and this foundry's general din, several things are clear: air in her lungs, hotter than is comfortable; more clinking Mechanist puppets approaching; creepers she has placed in their vents, cajoled, pleaded to grow fast as they can.
-Pagans understood: thriving is a hard task with no soil to crawl upon.
+Viktoria has gotten good at reassessing.
+Through the fighting and the foundry din, several things are clear: air in her lungs, hotter than is comfortable; more clinking Mechanist puppets approaching; creepers she has placed in some vents, cajoled, pleaded to grow as fast as they can.
+Pagans understand: growing is a hard task with no soil to crawl upon.
 They will have to find a way, however.
-They must, for there is no other option; should Karras win his gambit tonight, not an acre of fresh ground will be left for any being to live on.
-It is not an acceptable fate.
-One alternative to sabotage exists: kill him.
-Kill him, twist out his tongue, scoop head from shining helmet and shred all the fleshy colors from his neck.
+They must, for there is no other option; should Karras win his gambit tonight, not an acre will be left for her folk to live upon.
+It is not an acceptable world.
+One alternative exists: kill him.
+Kill him!
+Twist out his tongue, scoop head from shining helmet, and shred all the fleshy colors from his neck!

-She has not owned this, but it is true: Viktoria prefers the second choice.
-Were he not lording on high, propped so tall in his central tower, sweating behind bars, this angry invader would have already snapped that manfool's spine.
+Were Karras not bundled high, propped so tall in this central tower, sweating behind bars, Viktoria would have already snapped his manfool spine.

-A circular blade ejects from the nearest construct's mouthpiece, flies at her.
-She dodges injury.
-It hits steelwork, and tiny teeth stick in studded beams.
-The nymph, panting – angrier than anxious – pulls these metal spurs out to hurl back.
-They skid uselessly off a sentry's crest.
+A circular blade ejects from the nearest construct, an unexpected tool, flies at her.
+She dodges.
+It hits steelwork, and tiny metal teeth stick in studded beams.
+The nymph, panting – angrier than anxious – pulls it out to hurl back.
+This city thing skids uselessly away.

-Viktoria is choosing where next to spring when there is a small crash – one glass case shattering – followed by a very large mechanical groan.
+Viktoria is choosing where next to jump when there is a small crash – one glass case shattering – followed by a very large mechanical groan.
 She looks at the flickering, frizzling behemoth.
 Vapor rises.
-Sermons devolve into monotone alarm.
+Sermons devolve into a flat alarm.
 Its eyes flutter, flash, and then blink out.

-There is an arrow throbbing in the neck – nozzle case broken, dripping water – shaft snapped off in those narrow tubes that once connected mask to chassis.
+There is an arrow throbbing in the neck – nozzle case broken, dripping water.

 She looks up.